JuliaHEP/ROOT.jl/README.md

 # Known issues

 1. ROOT.jl supports only ROOT 6
-2. When calling `using ROOT` from the standard julia REPL that comes with julia (without having recompiled as in this module), Cling crashes/segfaults: **always use rjulia with ROOT.jl**
+2. When calling `using ROOT` from the standard julia REPL that comes with julia (without having recompiled as in this module), Cling crashes/segfaults: **always use rjulia with ROOT.jl**.
+3. Only a limited set of classes are supported